 Character details, including bases, growths, promo gains, and recruitment info, can be found here: FE3H2 Character Details - Google Docs

-A more in-depth character guide can be found here: FE3H2 Character Guide - Google Docs
+A more in-depth character guide can be found here: FE3H2 Unit Guide - Google Docs

 Other useful information, like gaiden requirements, Mastery Skill details, secret shop locations, and other chapter-by-chapter tips/advice/warnings/etc. (hidden as highlightable white text so you can choose to look at it or not depending on how blind you want to play) can be found here: FE3H2 Useful Information - Google Docs